Tuesday, December 20, 2022

 Here are Steinsoltz Gemaras:

 Some places won't allow Steinsoltz.
-Rabbi Aaron Feldman went on a tirade about him in his book of tirades.
 So I'm here to tell you that Steinsoltz is fine.
 You can use his Gemaras and read his other books too.

 This picture is blurry, but if you can make it out, there's the incredible work Dynamics of Dispute.
 This book helps you work through some of the larger questions on the Talmud, such as why are they arguing all the time if the Torah is from Sinai.
 It's a very helpful book and every BT school should have it.
 I see here also Reading the Talmud.
 These books provide an introduction to Talmud.
 Some schools just have you open up and begin -- Neanderthal style, without educational method.
 Many people do better with introductions and overviews.